Varicose veins are enlarged, swollen, twisting veins that often appear blue or dark purple in color.

-If the patient has no symptoms or discomfort and is not bothered by the sight of the varicose veins, treatment might not be necessary.
-However, if there are symptoms, treatment may be required to reduce pain or discomfort, address complications, such as leg ulcers, skin discoloration, or swelling.
+If a person has no symptoms or discomfort and does not mind the sight of the varicose veins, treatment might not be necessary.
+Most people with varicose veins

-Laser treatments are often used to close off smaller veins, and also spider veins.
+Laser treatments are often used to close off smaller veins and also spider veins.
 Strong bursts of light are applied to the vein, which gradually fades and disappears.

 Ligation and stripping

-The doctor inserts a probe into the catheter, which emits radiofrequency energy.
+The doctor then inserts a probe into the catheter, which emits radiofrequency energy.
 The radiofrequency energy heats up the vein, causing its walls to collapse, effectively closing it and sealing it shut.
 This procedure is preferred for larger varicose veins.

 Endovenous laser treatment